Audit Committee Terms of Reference

 - Propose a plan to the Committee to ensure that it addresses its annual and ongoing responsibilities and that meetings are scheduled based on requirements;

 - Set the Committee's agenda, taking into account items proposed by other committee members and senior management, and lead committee proceedings.

 - Ensure that the representatives from the Office of the Auditor General (OAG) are kept informed of the Committee's proceedings and that they solicit comments and advice from the OAG on matters relevant to the Committee and the internal audit function.

 - Ensure that the Audit Committee terms of reference are relevant, and propose updates to them as appropriate.

-The chair of the Audit Committee may meet as required with the Chief Audit Executive (CAE) and the OAG outside of Committee meetings.
+The Chair of the Audit Committee may meet as required with the CAE and the OAG outside of Committee meetings.

 Tenure and Terms of Office